-Agenda No. Report Title Presented by: 5.1 Inspection of Midlothian Council Highba Intermediate Care Service nk Morag Barrow Outline of repo ort and summary of discussion The purpose of the report was to provide an overview of the recent Care Inspection report on Highbank Intermediate Care facility inspection.
-It also provided a summary of the action plan for the service improvements.
+Agenda No Title Presented by: 5.1 Inspection of Midlothian Council Highbank Intermediate Care Service

+This report provides an overview of the recent Care Inspection report on Highbank Intermediate Care facility inspection.
+It also provides a summary of the action plan for the service improvements.

 Midlothian Health and Social Care Intermediate Care Service was inspected in September 2019 by the Care Inspectorate, as a registered Care Home for people aged over 60.
-The report was published on 20th September 2019, and was distributed to all Elected Members of the Cabinet for their information.
+The report was published on 20th September 2019.
 The inspection covered 5 key areas of the Scotland's Health and Social Care Standards attributed to care home services.
-The inspection report grades the areas of inspection from 1 (Unsatisfactory) to 6 (Excellent).
-This inspection report graded the 5 areas below: • How v How well do we support people's wellbeing?
-3 - Adequate • How g good is our leadership?
-4 - Good • How g good is our staffing?
-3 - Adequate How g good is our setting?
-3 - Adequate • How v How well is our care and support planned?
-3 - Adequate The Joint Director of Health and Social Care presented this report highlighting the main sections of the report and provided an update on the Decision
+The inspection report grades the areas of inspection from 1 (Unsatisfactory), to 6 (Excellent).
+This inspection report graded the 5 areas below:

+• How well do we support people's wellbeing?
+3 - Adequate

+• How good is our leadership?
+4 - Good

+• How good is our staffing?
+3 - Adequate

+• How good is our setting?
+3 - Adequate

+• How well is our care and support planned?
+3 - Adequate